ohler55/ox/README.md

  - Limit depth on dump to 1000 to avoid core dump on circular references if the user does not specify circular.

+ - Handles dumping non-string values for attributes correctly by converting the value to a string.

 ## <a name="description">Description</a>

 Optimized XML (Ox), as the name implies was written to provide speed optimized